-Leverage Intelligent Document Processing for Faster, More Accurate Analysis
+Intelligent Document Processing (IDP): The Ultimate Guide to Faster, More Accurate Data Analysis

 What is Intelligent Document Processing?

-Intelligent Document Processing (IDP) is an advanced technological capability that enables organizations to digitize and automate unstructured data originating from various documentation sources.
+Intelligent Document Processing (IDP) is an advanced technology solution that uses AI and enables organizations to digitize and automate unstructured data originating from various documentation sources.
 These include digitized document images, pdfs, word processing files, online forms, and more.
-IDP uses technologies from machine learning, natural language processing, and workflow automation to mimic human abilities in identifying, contextualizing and processing documents.
+IDP uses ai-based technologies from machine learning, natural language processing, and workflow automation to mimic human abilities in identifying, contextualizing and processing documents.

-IDP can save enormous amounts of time and workforce resources as it optimizes a company’s data capture by reading, analyzing, and converting documents into structured, searchable, organized data.
-Moreover, IDP removes what is often a tedious, repetitive task from employees’ working days.
+Intelligent document processing can save enormous amounts of time and workforce resources, as it optimizes a company’s data capture by reading, analyzing, and converting documents into structured, searchable, organized data.
+Moreover, IDP AI removes what is often a tedious, repetitive business task from employees’ days.
 In this way, it can generate considerable cost and time savings by supporting employees in their roles.

-Yet to understand precisely what the IDP solution is, it’s also helpful to know what it’s not, as well as how it works, and how it can benefit organizations.
+Yet to understand precisely what an IDP solution is, it’s also helpful to know what it’s not, as well as how it works, and how it can benefit organizations.

 What Intelligent Document Processing is Not

-IDP can be easily confused with robotic process automation (RPA) or optical character recognition (OCR).
+Intelligent document processing can be easily confused with robotic process automation (RPA) or optical character recognition (OCR).
 While IDP shares some features with both of these processes, it possesses important differences.
 For example, IDP goes much further than OCR, which converts text from bitonal imagery to a machine-readable format.
-But it is limited in its application.
+However, it is limited in its application.
 In comparison, IDP encompasses a more comprehensive treatment of converting unstructured content into actionable data.

 Document indexing is the process of organizing compiled documentation of a diverse range for categorization, analysis, and ease of searchability.
-It is an early and critical component of the overall IDP function.
+It is an early and critical component of the overall intelligent document processing function.